raygun101/MarkupKit/README.md

     <?properties MyStyles?>

 Templates are applied to individual class instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined by the property list.
 All property values defined by the template are applied to the class instance.
-Note that nested properties such as "titleLabel.font" are supported.
+Note that nested properties such as "titleLabel.font" are supported by property templates.

 For example, assuming that _MyStyles.plist_ defines a dictionary named "label.hello" that contains the following values: